 So, the most visual change that you probably are seeing and either loving or hating is the dark paint.
 Let's talk about that.

 Tricorn Black Bedroom Wall Paint

-I’ve loved dark bedrooms for quite some time but had always felt like it would be too stark for my house.
-After awhile though, I just couldn’t get the thought of a dark paint out of my head for our space.
-I figured that it was just paint and at the most would cost me two days and $120 to paint back over if I hated it.
-I looked through some of the images I’d saved to my paint board on Pinterest and kept coming back to Sherwin Williams Tricorn Black.
+I've loved black bedrooms for quite some time but had always felt like it would be too stark for my house.
+After awhile though, I just couldn't get the thought of black bedroom walls out of my head for our space.
+I figured that it was just paint and, at the most, would cost me two days and $120 to paint back over if I hated it.
+I looked through some of the images I'd saved to my paint board on Pinterest and also gawked over these ten examples of Ursula's favorite moody black paint.
+But, I kept coming back to Sherwin Williams Tricorn Black.

 It felt like the perfect true black and so, without testing it or anything, I went and bought two gallons.
 When I decide to do something, I just jump in, that's honestly how I do most projects or start most projects around here anyways.
 So, I jumped right in and got home and just went for it.
 I knew the SW Tricorn black was going to take two coats but after the first one, I thought I'd made a mistake with going with a black bedroom.
 After the second coat, I was 85% positive I hated it.

 Something that you may or may not know about me is that I'm slow to embrace change.
 I knew I needed to give myself time to come around to it; give myself time to bring back in the layers of the space, to get used to it.
 So, I told Luke that I would give it three months to see if I liked it.
 It took one month and a plan for adding just a bit more polish to it and I was all in!

 Again, after thinking a bit about our living room, I came to realize that I really liked the crown in that space and thought that crown in the bedroom would be a good addition.